top of page

 Mourning is how personal feelings of grief are expressed publicly.
 How people express their emotions depends on their relationship to and history with the deceased and also their gender, culture and personality.

-Trying to ignore or bury your emotions just makes them stronger.
+Trying to ignore or bury our emotions just makes them stronger.
 How we believe we should mourn is heavily influenced by many factors outside of ourselves.
 Many of the feelings we have bottled up may be released when we give ourselves permission to grieve honestly without feeling limited or restricted.
 There are those who weep, those who shout, and those who laugh.
-Grieving, in whatever shape it takes, is a necessary element of healing and finding expression.
+Actively grieving, in whatever shape it takes, is a necessary element of finding expression and healing .

 Healthy Grieving

 Recognising the normalcy of one's grieving is an important first step.
 Grief is a natural human response to death.
 Culture and society may influence how one grieves, but no one should be made to feel guilty about the way in which they grieve.
 It's okay for someone to express their sorrow out loud and publicly.
 On the other hand, it's okay if some individuals need to continue their normal lives while grieving privately.
-Allowing emotions to come and go freely is more important than knowing which emotions to suppress or tame.
+Allowing emotions to come and go freely without judgement is beneficial although it may not always be practical.
+The more that we can allow emotions to move through us, the more we make room for healing.

 Difficulties Dealing with Grief

-Learning to deal with complicated grief is similar to learning how to deal with normal grief, but you may need more help from friends and family as well as professional help.
+Learning to deal with complicated grief is similar to learning how to deal with normal grief, but you may need more support from friends and family as well as professional help.

 Seeking Help

-Many people, after experiencing the death of a loved one, isolate themselves from friends and family, particularly those they identify with their sorrow.
+Many people struggle with how to grieve because it is such a unique experience for each of us.
+After experiencing a bereavement, some isolate themselves from friends and family, particularly those they identify with their sorrow.
 But confiding in others is one of the most helpful ways to learn to live with grief.
-Some people do not want to upset their family and friends and find it easier to express their feelings openly when speaking with a bereavement counsellor via a helpline.
+Some people do not want to upset their family and friends and find it easier to express their feelings openly when speaking with a professional or joining a support group.
 These conversations provide a foundation upon which we may build for the future.
-Friends, family, helplines, support groups, and communities are all possible resources.

 Keeping a Regular Routine

 Some individuals just give up after suffering a setback.
 They may stop doing even the most fundamental of daily tasks, such as getting out of bed in the morning, since doing so may seem impossible under the crushing weight of their sorrow.
-It is not an insult to the memory of the departed to let us go on with life.
+It is not an insult to the memory of our loved ones to go on with life.
 Living our lives does not mean we have forgotten or abandoned them.
+It is a way of honouring them.
 They will always be remembered and loved.
 If typical everyday activities are taxing, it's okay to ease back into them gradually.

 Maintain a Healthy Lifestyle